Conference

 Prof Dianne Manning

-Dianne Manning (BSc Hons PhD MEd) is the Manager of the Quality Assurance and Evaluation Unit at the Foundation for Professional Development (FPD) having joined the organisation in 2021.
-She is an Emeritus Professor at the University of Pretoria where she served as Deputy Dean of Teaching and Learning in the Faculty of Health Sciences from 2012 prior to her retirement in 2019.
-Previously she was a director at the Centre for Health Sciences Education at the University of the Witwatersrand (2003 -2012) and taught Anatomy, Physiology and Cell Biology at Wits (1996 -2002) and the University of KwaZulu Natal (1976 to 1995).
+Dianne Manning works in Quality Assurance and Educational Development at the Foundation for Professional Development (FPD), having joined the organisation in 2021.
+She is an Emeritus Professor at the University of Pretoria where she served as Deputy Dean of Teaching and Learning in the Faculty of Health Sciences from 2012 before her retirement in 2019.
+Previously, she was a director at the Centre for Health Sciences Education at the University of the Witwatersrand (2003 -2012) and taught Anatomy, Physiology and Cell Biology at Wits (1996 -2002) and the University of KwaZulu Natal (1976 to 1995).

 She has extensive experience in health professions education (HPE) and consults locally and internationally.
 Her areas of particular interest are curriculum change, faculty development, student selection and support.
 She has served as an accreditation panel member for the CHE and HPCSA, reviewer for several journals, adjudicator of education awards in HPE, and an external examiner for undergraduate programmes and postgraduate dissertations and theses.
 She has been on the scientific committee for the national conference of the South African Association for Health Educationalists (SAAHE) on four occasions and was the recipient of the SAAHE Distinguished Educator Award in 2019.